Schuck9/CoDats-For-Fault-diagnosis/README.md

+Please cite following the paper if you use these codes
 # Multi-Source Deep Domain Adaptation with Weak Supervision for Time-Series Sensor Data

 Domain adaptation (DA) offers a valuable means to reuse data and models for new